Macken-Lopez/Clustering-Zillow/README.md

 3)libraries used are pandas, matplotlib, seaborn, numpy, sklearn,scipy, math.

-4)you should be able to run churn_report.
+4)you should be able to run Similar Log Error Preditions.

 [[Back to top](#top)]